Hawaii town blocked by landslide launches makeshift ferry - WTMJ

 The smaller boats can take up to about four to five people at a time.
 The larger boats are delivering taro, a starchy root vegetable that is a staple of the traditional Hawaiian diet.
 Hanalei and the surrounding areas grow 85% of the state’s taro crop.

-Nakamura said the area’s taro growers need to be able to ship 30,000 pounds of taro.
-Some also need to send poi — a purple glutinous dish made from taro — each week to markets throughout Hawaii.
+Nakamura said the area’s taro growers need to be able to ship 30,000 pounds of taro a week.
+Some also need to send poi — a purple glutinous dish made from taro — to markets throughout Hawaii.

 Coming the other direction, the boats have brought workers to open Hanalei’s grocery store and bring eggs, bread and other food.